Andy Mossack gets into discovering Belgrade by first eating a shopska salad.

 Tell me more about Discovering Belgrade

-You can find out more about visiting Belgrade and Serbia at Serbia Travel Flights to Serbia with Air Serbia (9 flights a week from Heathrow), Wizz (3 times a week from Luton) and connecting flights from all UK regional airports over Europe to Belgrade.
+You can find out more about discovering Belgrade and Serbia at Serbia Travel Flights to Serbia with Air Serbia (9 flights a week from Heathrow), Wizz (3 times a week from Luton) and connecting flights from all UK regional airports over Europe to Belgrade.

 Jewish Historical Museum, Kralja Petra 71 Belgrade Serbia